Mexican drug war: CJNG

-The Jalisco New Generation Cartel (CJNG) (Cártel de Jalisco Nueva Generación) is a Mexican criminal group based in Jalisco and headed by Nemesio Oseguera Cervantes ("El Mencho"), who is currently Mexico's most wanted cartel leader.
-Jalisco New Generation Cartel started as one of the splits of Milenio Cartel, beside La Resistencia.
+The Jalisco New Generation Cartel (CJNG) (Cártel de Jalisco Nueva Generación) is a Mexican criminal group based in Jalisco and was headed by Nemesio Oseguera Cervantes ("El Mencho"), who was Mexico's most-wanted cartel leader until his death in 2026.
+The CJNG started as one of the splits of Milenio Cartel, beside La Resistencia.
 The CJNG defeated La Resistencia and took control of Millenio Cartel's smuggling networks.
 The cartel expanded its operation network from coast to coast in only six months, making it one of the criminal groups with the greatest operating capacity in Mexico as of 2012.

 Through online messaging, the Jalisco New Generation Cartel has tried to seek social approval and tacit consent from the Mexican government to confront Los Zetas by posing as a "righteous" and "nationalist" group.
-By 2018 the CJNG was claimed to be the most powerful cartel in Mexico. though Insight Crime has said the Sinaloa Cartel is still the most powerful cartel and the CJNG its closest rival.
+By 2018 the CJNG was claimed to be the most powerful cartel in Mexico, though Insight Crime has said the Sinaloa Cartel is still the most powerful cartel and the CJNG its closest rival.
 In 2019, the group was weakened by infighting, arrests of senior operatives, and a war with the Sinaloa Cartel and its allies.